hanchiang/market-data-notification/README.md

 ## Real message
 ![crypto real message](images/telegram_crypto_message.png)

+# How to do local development
+* Use a reverse prxoy like [ngrok](https://ngrok.com/)
+* Set is_testing_telegram to TRUE, which will save data to a dev key in redis and send notification to a dev telegram channel

 # Stocks cron workflow
 * Receive market data when market closes -> save in redis
 * Scheduled job before market open -> Send notification to telegram